Excel

-This page outlines the steps to install and configure the CData Connect Spreadsheets add-in for Excel for the web.
-After installation, Excel for the web is able to pull data from sources that you have connected to your CData Connect Spreadsheets account.
+This page outlines the steps to install and configure the CData Connect Spreadsheets add-in for Excel, including Excel desktop and Excel for the web.
+After installation, Excel is able to pull data from sources that you have connected to your CData Connect Spreadsheets account.

-Note: Before you can configure and use Excel for the web with CData Connect Spreadsheets, you must first connect a data source to your CData Connect Spreadsheets account.
+Note: Before you can configure and use Excel with CData Connect Spreadsheets, you must first connect a data source to your CData Connect Spreadsheets account.
 See Set Up Connection for more information.

 CData Connect Cloud customers only: You can also import Virtual Datasets and Derived Views.
 To create a virtual dataset, follow the instructions in Virtual Datasets.
 To create a derived view (administrators only), follow the instructions in Creating a Derived View.